-Situated near the football stadium this well located facility was completed with a gift from the family of former student Chris Gay IV.
-It has up-to-date lighting, a press box, and aluminum seating.
+Situated near the football stadium this well-located facility was completed with a gift from the family of former student Chris Gay IV.
+It has field lighting, a press box, covered aluminum seating, and reserved chairback seating.

 NEW TENNIS COMPLEX